kristoffer-dyrkorn/flightsimulator/README.md

 ## Release notes

+July 2025:

+- Upgraded three.js.
+Switched data formats, now using GLB for meshes and KTX2 for textures.
+- Tests for ground collisions

 June 2025:

 - Improved flight dynamics, now incorporating the "high fidelity model" for the F-16, as described in [NASA-TN-D-8176](https://ntrs.nasa.gov/citations/19760017178).